Yellow-throated Warbler © Ryan Sanderson / Macaulay Library

-Sound ID currently supports 450+ birds in the US and Canada, and will be expanding around the world as our collection of recordings shared by eBird users to the Macaulay Library continues to grow.
+Sound ID currently supports 450+ birds in the US and Canada, 250 species in the Western Palearctic region, and will be expanding around the world as our collection of recordings shared by eBird users to the Macaulay Library continues to grow.
 The Sound ID algorithms need at least 100 recordings for a species that include a variety of sounds to be able to identify that species consistently.
 Sound ID will be frequently updated as the team trains the computer to recognize more and more bird sounds.
 You can contribute by recording the common birds in your area, and uploading them with your eBird checklists.

 How can I help expand and improve Merlin Bird ID?